-- Business compensation = Assets utilized in Operational return (rate base) ×Operational return rate - Assets utilized in Operational return = fixed assets used in the railway business + construction in progress + deferred assets + -operating capital2 - Operational return rate = Equity ratio 3 × Return rate on equity 4 + Borrowed capital ratio 3 × Return rate on borrowed capital 4 - 1 With respect to comparable costs among railway operators, a "yardstick formula" is used to encourage indirect competition among operators in order to encourage enhanced management efficiency.
+- Business compensation = Assets utilized in Operational return (rate base) ×Operational return rate - Assets utilized in Operational return = fixed assets used in the railway business + construction in progress + deferred assets + -operating capital2 - Operational return rate = Equity ratio3 × Return rate on equity4 + Borrowed capital ratio3 × Return rate on borrowed capital4 - 1 With respect to comparable costs among railway operators, a "yardstick formula" is used to encourage indirect competition among operators in order to encourage enhanced management efficiency.
 The results of those comparisons are issued at the end of every fiscal year and form the basis for cost calculation. - 2 Operating capital = Operating expenses and a portion of inventory - 3 The equity ratio is 30%, while the borrowed capital ratio stands at 70%. - 4 The return rate on equity is the average of the subscriber bond yield, the all-industry average return rate on equity, and the required level of dividends on equity.
 The return rate on borrowed capital is the actual average rate on loans, etc. - 4) Providing that prior notification is given to the MLIT, railway operators can set or change fares and surcharges and other charges within the upper approved limits.
-However, the MLIT can issue directives requiring changes in fares and surcharges during specified periods if the fares and surcharges submitted are deemed to fall within the following categories (Railway Business Law, Article 16, Item 5). - (a) The changes would lead to unjustifiable discrimination in the treatment of certain passengers. - (b) There is concern that the changes would give rise to unfair competition with other railway transportation operators.
+However, the MLIT can issue directives requiring changes in fares and surcharges during specified periods if the fares and surcharges submitted are deemed to fall within the following categories (Railway Business Law, Article 16, Item 5 (Item 9, if the act on partial revision of Act on Revitalization and Rehabilitation of Local Public Transportation Systems, etc. promulgated on April 28, 2023 comes into force in accordance with Article 3 of the act)). - (a) The changes would lead to unjustifiable discrimination in the treatment of certain passengers. - (b) There is concern that the changes would give rise to unfair competition with other railway transportation operators.